ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 -   All this is necessary in those languages that do not support *tagged unions* (see [this post](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/sum-types) for an overview of the languages that have this shortcoming).

--   Nim natively supports tags: see the [*Object variants*](https://nim-lang.org/docs/manual.html#types-object-variants) section of the manual
+-   Nim supports tags, see chapter [*Object variants*](https://nim-lang.org/docs/manual.html#types-object-variants) in the manual.

 # Exhaustiveness of checks